cpage-pivotal/cf-mcp-client/docs/tanzu-chat-guide.md

 **MCP tools not working?**
 - Verify the MCP server is running: `cf app time-mcp-server`
 - Check the Agents panel (🔌) shows your service
-- Confirm the mcpSseURL or mcpStreamableURL matches the deployed app URL
+- Confirm the `uri` credential matches the deployed app URL
-- Ensure you're using the correct protocol key for your MCP server type
+- Ensure you're using the correct protocol tag (`mcpSseURL` or `mcpStreamableURL`) with the `-t` flag
+- Verify the service tag matches your MCP server's protocol type

 **Memory not persisting?**
 - Both vector store and embeddings must be bound